status-im/swarms/ideas/150-gas-abstraction.md

 Goal Date: 2018-04-27
 Description:
 - Gas Relay Node implements watching messages for SNTController
-- User interface for creating Identity+ENS register (pay gas in SNT)
+- User interface for creating Identity (pay gas in SNT)
 - Moving SNT to other address from SNTController terms (paying gas in SNT)

 #### UX Integration